XuXuClassMate/XuXuClassMate/README.md

 - 🐈‍ &nbsp;&nbsp;Like **Alaska dog**
 - 🧑🏻‍💻 &nbsp;&nbsp;Like to study new **technologies**
 - ⛏ &nbsp;&nbsp;Recently indulged in business testing and worked hard to complete personal OKR
+- You can find me across platforms with the handle `xuxuclassmate`
+- Don't hesitate to reach out!

 📝 &nbsp;&nbsp;See my [**Personal Blog**](https://fgg6gzb6uk.feishu.cn/docx/LkwDdpLjnoIdGwxOH6zcRwEWnhd) to get more info.